On the finiteness length of some soluble linear groups: Introduction

-Regarding the differences between ours and Strebel's methods, his proof in~\cite{StrebelAbels} is more algebraic.
-In fact, under the needed hypotheses Strebel explicitly constructs a convenient finite presentation of $A_n(R,Q) = \mbU_n(R) \rtimes Q^{n-2}$.
-(If $Q = R^\times$, one easily shows that Strebel's assumption on $\Addi(R) \rtimes R^\times$ is equivalent to the finite presentability of $\BzeroR$.)
-In contrast, the proof of Theorem~\bref{Strebel's} given here follows an alternative route and has a topological disguise.
-Indeed, we make use horospherical subgroups and nerve complexes \`a la Abels--Holz~\cite{Abels0,Abels,Holz,AbelsHolz}, the early $\Sigma$-invariant for metabelian groups by Bieri and Strebel himself~\cite{BieriStrebel}, and K.~S.~Brown's criterion for finite presentability~\cite{Brown0}; see Section~\bref{capdois} for details.
+As for the proof of Theorem~\ref{Strebel's}, our approach differs from Strebel's and both have their own advantages.
+His proof in~\cite{StrebelAbels} is purely algebraic and, under the needed hypotheses, he explicitly constructs a convenient finite presentation for $A_n(R,Q) = \mbU_n(R) \rtimes Q^{n-2}$.
+In contrast, the proof of Theorem~\ref{Strebel's} given here has a topological flavor.
+Indeed, we make use of horospherical subgroups and nerve complexes \`a la Abels--Holz~\cite{Abels0,Abels,Holz,AbelsHolz}, the early $\Sigma$-invariant for metabelian groups introduced by Bieri and Strebel himself~\cite{BieriStrebel}, and K.~S.~Brown's criterion for finite presentability~\cite{Brown0} via actions on simply-connected complexes; see Section~\ref{capdois} for details.

-Although Strebel's original theorem~\cite{StrebelAbels} is slightly more general than Theorem~\bref{Strebel's} as stated, our proof carries over to his case as well after appropriate changes.
+Although Strebel's original theorem~\cite{StrebelAbels} is slightly more general than Theorem~\ref{Strebel's} as stated, our proof carries over to his case as well after appropriate changes.
 Namely, one needs only replace the necessary conditions ``$\phi(\BzeroR) \geq 1$ (resp. $\geq 2$)'' by ``the group

 is finitely generated (resp. finitely presented).''